ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Purpose

-This request notifies the contacted peer of the original requesting peer's identity.
+This request notifies the contacted peer of the original requesting peer's identifying information.
 This request must be the first request sent from the peer that initiated the connection (i.e. the requesting peer) to the peer that received the connection (i.e. the contacted peer).

 ### Inputs